eclipse-iceoryx/iceoryx/doc/shared-memory-communication.md

 A pointer in an application uses the virtual address space of the process it is running in.

-Within the virtual address space of a process there are a number of "memory areas" to where data is loaded or mapped.
+Within the virtual address space of a process there are a number of "memory areas" where data is loaded or mapped to.
 These memory areas are typically disjointed ranges in the process's virtual address space.
 Some examples of what may be in a memory area are: